danwing/cidfi/draft-wing-cidfi.md

 ## Client Proves Ownership of its UDP 4-Tuple {#ownership}

-To ensure the client messages to the CIDFI-aware network element pertain only to the client's own UDP 4-tuple, the client sends the CIDFI nonce protected by the HMAC secret it obtained from
+To ensure the client messages to the CNE pertain only to the client's own UDP 4-tuple, the client sends the CIDFI nonce protected by the HMAC secret it obtained from
 {{client-authorizes}} over the QUIC UDP 4-tuple it is using with the